-Our guide to Isle of Purbeck holidays
+Our guide to holiday cottages on Isle of Purbeck

 The Isle of Purbeck is the perfect location for a peaceful holiday, with its beautiful coastline which is part of the first World Heritage Site in England.
 The sandy beaches of Swanage and Studland are not only great for fossil hunting in the winter but are ideal for family beach holidays on Purbeck in the warmer months.
 The striking Corfe Castle between the Purbeck Hills is a fascinating sight that shouldn’t be missed.
 The Isle of Purbeck is also a haven for walkers and cyclists with the South West Coast Path framed by spectacular scenery.

 Moonfleet walk brings the classic novel to life.
 The 1898 tale of smuggling is a favourite with many in this area.
 This walk begins and finishes at Victoria Inn Bus Stop with Chesil Beach providing a beautiful backdrop for this relatively straightforward walk that’s perfect for all the family.
 Along the way, visit the church where John discovered the hidden coffins as well as the gardens where Johns love kept a lookout for his return.
 In summer, you’ll be able to see the stunning swans, waterbirds and wildfowl in the area.
 Look out for the Fleet Lagoon which boasts a luminous hue.

 The quaint village of Worth Matravers is a great area for a walk along the coast.
 The brisk walk to St Aldhelms Head takes you over 5 miles and you’ll view the mysterious St Aldhelms Chapel along the way.